IvoNet/docker-java/README.md

-# Python images
+# java images

-This project contains python versions to play with on your machine
+This project contains java versions to play with on your machine

 # Install